noodlefrenzy/node-amqp10/api/README.md

    for the str8-utf8 encoding

 </pre> (Note: this example shows a string-typed descriptor, which should be  considered reserved)

+**Params**

+- descriptor  - Descriptor for the type (can be any valid AMQP type, including another described type).
+- value  - Value of the described type (can also be any valid AMQP type, including another described type).

 <a name="Frame"></a>
 #class: Frame